Mikopet/mikopet.dev/_posts/2020-12-24-hello-world.md

 ```
 {:.boxes}

-The communication between the back-office and the display app is intriguing.
-The content is stored in the back-office database as so the assets.
+The connection between the back-office and the display app is intriguing.
+The content is stored in the back-office database, so are the different assets.
-Because we are counting an outstanding amount of visitors, the best if we give themselves a few generated static document.
+Because we expect a large number of visitors, we should probably generate static documents from the content.
 (yes, as most of the crappy blogs around here.
-Seems too simple for us, but wait for it)
+Seems pretty simple, but wait for it)

-Tags section is easy to make.
+Tags section is an easy feature to add.
 But what about the comment section?
-That cannot be exclusively static, and we need to moderate it somehow.
+That is not static content, and we also need to be able moderate it somehow.
-But not everyone can post and moderate if we have more _content managers_.
+Let us not make it too easy: we should differentiate _content managers_: some of them should be responsible for the content, some of them should moderate comments.
-We need authorization too.
-Maybe an RBAC helps.
+So we need authorization too.
+Maybe adding RBAC is the right solution?

 ```ruby
 ╔══════════╗ "give me contents plz" ╔═══════╗